License GuideSOC 29-1243

 Read more

-Practicing orthopedic surgery without an active license violates state law across the country.
-Unlicensed practitioners face civil fines and must return any income earned from those services.
-States may impose criminal penalties for repeat violations, though sentences are typically short.
-The specific consequences vary by state and the number of prior offenses.
+Orthopedic surgery without a valid license violates state law across the country.
+Unlicensed practitioners face civil fines and must forfeit any income earned from illegal practice.
+States impose additional criminal penalties for repeat violations, which can include jail time.
+The specific sanctions vary by jurisdiction and offense history.

 The Path